File last modified:

 Challenge 2: The Letters Ü and U. In principle the letter U corresponds to the OO in English "boot," and the letter Ü corresponds to the fronted form of this that one hears in French or German.
 (Arrange your lips to say OO as in "boot" and then try to say EE as in "seek" and you will have the sound.)

 HOWEVER, in spelling, the letter Ü can be written without the two dots wherever the normal letter U cannot occur.
 It turns out that such situations occur most of the time.
 The only consonants that can actually be followed either by U or by Ü turn out to be L and N, so most of the time you need to know the rule (below) in order to know whether a written U should be pronounced Ü or like our OO.

-When a syllable begins with a vowel, it must be preceded by an apostrophe if it is preceded by another syllable to form a single a compound word.
+When a syllable begins with a vowel, it must be preceded by an apostrophe if it is neither free-standing nor the first syllable in a compound.
 For example, the word xian "county" is a single syllable (pronounced shyen).
 The city of Xi'an is two (shee-ahn), and must not be written without the apostrophe.
 (It is a sign of an ignorant author or a bad editor to ignore this rule.)